ThinkingJoules/snapgraph/README.md

 | filter | FALSE | string |  '{property} > 3' Will sub {} with actual value | Uses the [function library](function-library) |
 | range | FALSE | object | {from: unix, to:unix} | Many options, see the [query section](#query) |

+#### property subscription
+This is exactly the same as [nodeType subscription](#nodeType-subscription) except that it ignores the `prop` option and only returns the property in context.
+All other options apply.

 #### node subscription
 This is technically a wrapper around the internal gbase address subscription.